The Doctor's Companions

 (Paul Magrs & Jeremy Hoad)

 Compassion, Kode and Guest - another member of the Remote - were sent to Earth by the Faction in 1996, attempting to interfere in Earth’s history to draw the Time Lord’s attention to gain access to a TARDIS to activate an artefact called the Cold - the Remote believed that it was one of the ‘spirits’ they worshipped but was really a Time Lord weapon -, they were met by the Eighth Doctor, subsequently using his companion Samantha Jones to provide them with a better understanding of Earth’s culture (Another agent of the Remote going on to capture Fitz so that he could go back and become Kode).
-Although the plan failed after The Doctor and Sam revealed the true nature of the Cold, the principles that Compassion and Kode gained from observing Sam’s thoughts left them with too much new information for them to fit into Anathmea.
+Although the plan failed after The Doctor and Sam revealed the true nature of the Cold, the principles that Compassion and Kode gained from observing Sam’s thoughts after she was connected to the Remote left them with too much new information for them to fit into Anathmea.
 With nowhere else for them to go, The Doctor allowed them to travel with him, using the TARDIS’s knowledge of Fitz to ‘recreate’ Kode as a slight variation on the original Fitz, although he was unable to restore any degree of Laura to Compassion due to his lack of contact with the original.
 With Compassion now a companion, The Doctor resolved to help her explore and develop her humanity like he had aided other beings to accomplish in the past, doing what he could to encourage her to be more human.

 Book - The Taking Of Planet 5